matteofigliuzzi/IVF_extremes/README.md

 - Patient_ID: Unique identifier for the patient
 - Cycle_ID: Unique identifier for the IVF cycle
 - Age: Age of the patient at the time of oocyte pick-up
-- COC: number of COC oocytes
+- COC: number of oocyte cumulus complexes
 - MII: number of mature oocytes
 - Fertilized: number of fertilized oocytes
 - Blastocysts: number of developed blastocysts